Whenever I’ve researched about VPNs, I’ve always encountered the infamous “5 eyes”, “9 eyes”, and “14 eyes”.

 VPN Jurisdiction: United Kingdom

-Just strongly clarify, UK is in fact a five eyes country.
+Just strongly clarify, the UK is in fact a five eyes country.
 VPNs are legal within the territory of the UK.
 There are no bans and no restrictions on VPNs either.
-But since UK is a part of the five, nine, and fourteen eyes alliances, your VPN usage will inevitably monitored.
+But since the UK is a part of the five, nine, and fourteen eyes alliances, your VPN usage will inevitably be monitored.

 As I mentioned earlier, the Investigatory Powers Act 2016, gives law enforcement agencies unimaginable power to carry out surveillance on its own citizens.